 The issue of legacy planning is a thorny one.
 How much do you tell your children about your personal or business finances?
 How much do you disclose about your estate plans?
-Do you intend to provide an inheritance for your children and if so, when should you discuss it with them?
+Do you intend to provide an inheritance for your children, and, if so, when should you discuss it with them?

-These are difficult subjects to reconcile and typically the answers will vary from family to family, from person to person.
+These are difficult subjects to reconcile and typically the answers will vary from family to family, person to person.

 Communication is Key

 Some parents avoid talking to their children about their estate because they don’t know what to say.
-But no matter how uncomfortable this subject might be for them, parents are more qualified and better suited than anyone else to inform their children about their plans.
+But, no matter how uncomfortable this subject might be for them, parents are more qualified and better suited than anyone else to inform their children about their plans.
 This can be accomplished in regular family councils or in one-on-one conversations, but some form of communication is essential.
-Inviting input from children and making the effort to understand their views will go a long way to avert failed expectations and family discord in the future.
+Inviting input from children and making the effort to understand their views will go a long way to avoid failed expectations and family discord in the future.

-Your Affairs Are In Order
+Begin Setting Your Affairs In Order

-Surprises, disappointments and failed expectations surrounding the administration of an estate can be deeply painful for surviving children and should be avoided at all costs.
+Surprises, disappointments, and failed expectations surrounding the administration of an estate can be deeply painful for surviving children and should be avoided at all costs.

-United Capital Financial Advisers, LLC (“United Capital”) is an affiliate of Goldman Sachs & Co.
-LLC and subsidiary of The Goldman Sachs Group, Inc., a worldwide, full-service investment banking, broker-dealer, asset management, and financial services organization.
-United Capital does not provide legal, tax, or accounting advice.
-Clients should obtain their own independent legal, tax, or accounting advice based on their particular circumstances.
+United Capital Financial Advisers, LLC (“United Capital”), is an affiliate of Goldman Sachs & Co.
+LLC and subsidiaries of the Goldman Sachs Group, Inc., a worldwide, full-service investment banking, broker-dealer, asset management and financial services organization.
+Investing involves risk and clients should carefully consider their own investment objectives and never rely on any single chart, graph or marketing piece to make decisions.
+The information contained herein is intended for information only, is not a recommendation to buy or sell any securities, and should not be considered investment advice.
+United Capital does not provide legal, tax or accounting advice.
+Clients should obtain their own independent legal, tax or accounting advice based on their particular circumstances.